SumedhaMishra/Online-Code-Compiler/README.md

 - You meet the project deadlines.

 ### 10. Potential Challenges and How to Address Them
 - **Technical Difficulties**: Setting up React environment in the system.
                               Deprecation of the create-react-app feature.
+                              The use of react strict mode.
 - **Time Management**: